 The Bill Reid Gallery Announces DVBIA as Community Access Partner

-The Bill Reid Gallery of Northwest Coast Art is excited to announce the Downtown Vancouver Business Improvement Association as its new Community Access Partner, beginning May 2021.
+The Bill Reid Gallery of Northwest Coast Art is excited to announce that Downtown Van as its new Community Access Partner, beginning May 2021.
 The Community Access Partner contributes to building greater awareness of Indigenous art and culture by supporting the cost of free admission to the Gallery.
 Free admission is provided year-round for Indigenous visitors, the first Friday of every month, and select days of the year, including Indigenous Peoples Day.

-“The Bill Reid Gallery is excited to deepen our relationship with the Downtown Vancouver Business Improvement Association (DVBIA).
-The DVBIA's support will help us remove barriers to participation by providing free access to the Gallery, ensuring the public, Vancouver residents and visitors alike can appreciate and learn from the diverse Indigenous cultures of the Northwest Coast,” says Gallery Director and CEO Allison Andrachuk.
+“The Bill Reid Gallery is excited to deepen our relationship with the Downtown Van.
+Their support will help us remove barriers to participation by providing free access to the Gallery, ensuring the public, Vancouver residents and visitors alike can appreciate and learn from the diverse Indigenous cultures of the Northwest Coast,” says Gallery Director and CEO Allison Andrachuk.
 “This partnership furthers our mission of becoming a truly accessible public art gallery for everyone.”

-"Indigenous art is a central part of the arts and culture sector within downtown Vancouver, and the DVBIA is thrilled to be partnering with Bill Reid Gallery and supporting the cost of free admission.
-Art has the universal power of bringing people, cultures, and communities together, and this is exceptionally important in these difficult times," says Charles Gauthier, President and CEO of the DVBIA.
-"Supporting downtown businesses is critical right now, and post-pandemic recovery is our top priority."
+“Indigenous art is a central part of the arts and culture sector within downtown Vancouver, and Downtown Van is thrilled to be partnering with Bill Reid Gallery and supporting the cost of free admission.
+Art has the universal power of bringing people, cultures, and communities together, and this is exceptionally important in these difficult times,” says Charles Gauthier, President and CEO of Downtown Van.
+“Supporting downtown businesses is critical right now, and post-pandemic recovery is our top priority.”